-The business, which includes pipelines and processing stations that remove valuable crude-like liquids from gas, owns or has rights to about 4,000 kilometers of pipeline systems and 21 million barrels of storage capacity.
+The business, which includes pipelines and processing stations that remove valuable crude-like liquids from gas, owns or has rights to about 4,000 kilometres of pipeline systems and 21 million barrels of storage capacity.

 It has 232,000 barrels per day of fractionation capacity and natural gas liquids produced from 8.3 billion cubic feet per day of gas processing capacity.